 Traditionally, science has viewed memories similar to unchanging words on the pages of a book on a shelf gathering dust.
 Not true.
 Experiments done at NYU in 2000 proved this false and demonstrated that the act of remembering actually changes the brain which might prove to be useful in treating PTSD and drug addictions.

 Kind of freaky, right?
 But, wait!
 Herein lies the superpower we all have.
-By purposefully effecting the variables determining your brain’s interpretation of the world around you, you can change your brain and life for the better.
+By purposefully affecting the variables determining your brain’s interpretation of the world around you, you can change your brain and life for the better.

 The key is to become conscious of and take control of your thoughts and mind.
 Remember that your brain factors in subconscious beliefs and attitudes about yourself, others, and the world when assigning meaning to incoming stimuli and in this way, creates your reality.
-By becoming aware of these influences and consciously choosing which ones you buy into, allow to have impact, and intentionally inserting new influences, you can change your past and future and physically alter your brain.
+By becoming aware of these influences and consciously choosing which ones you buy into, allow to have an impact, and intentionally inserting new influences, you can change your past and future and physically alter your brain.

 Because of neuroplasticity, a scientific truth of the last decade, your repeated thoughts, feelings, and behaviors actually shape your physical brain and its functioning.
 By changing your mindset, you CAN change your brain and reality.